asm94241/Title_Validation_E2E/README.md

-This demo reads uri's(url's) from Title_Valisation.csv, getting titles of sites and compate it with existing titles in Title_Valisation.csv
+The project is getting actual and expected titles of 12 sites Comparing it

-Run Maven mvn clean site test -Dtest=AllTests -Dbuild.version="1.1" to execute tests Shurfire report will be in .\target\site
+Result (Shurfire_report) will be in ./Title_Validation_E2E/target/site